PratyushSingh07/cyclofit/Contribution.md

   git push origin {YOUR BRANCH NAME}
   ```
  8.From your forked repository, open a new pull request.
 In the description of the PR mention the issue that is being solved and add relevant screenshots.<br><br>
- 9.Wait for the PR to merged and look out for anothrr issues in the meantime
+ 9.Wait for the PR to merged and look out for another issues in the meantime